 About the author: Mike Johnston is a home improvement blogger and DIY enthusiast from Sydney.
 He is a regular writer at Smooth Decorator and contributor on several interior design, lifestyle, real estate and eco-friendly blogs.
-Mike’s goal is to create and share meaningful content that helps and inspires people.
+Mike’s goal is to create and share meaningful interior design tips that help and inspire people.

 By Mike Johnston

 People often tend to look at home renovation like a holy grail of all DIY projects.
 The prize you will get at the end of the journey is awesome, but the trouble you need to go through along the way makes the whole thing seem pointless.
 Here’s the good news, Sir Galahad – this quest is only as complicated as you want it to be and your good old home can get a breath of new life even with the slightest of efforts if you know where to put it.
-Here are a couple of ideas.
+Here are a couple of interior design tips to help in your quest.

 Give your home a fresh coat of paint